 “Huh?”
 Ryô said.
 Only then did she notice that she’d pulled her hands into her sleeves and was doing a little dance to keep warm.
 “Do you know where I could buy some?” she asked plaintively.

 “Sure!”
 Haru answered with genuine enthusiasm.
-“I can show you when I’m done.”
+“I’ll show you when I’m done.”

 Ryô nodded and retreated to the warmer kitchen, even though that meant she might run into the landlady.
 According to the landlady, being a paying border still meant she had to “pull her own weight.”
 Ryô didn’t enjoy being reminded of what that involved.